Book Printing Tips: A Guide for Authors and Creators

 B5 Books [176 x 250 mm] - This is a good size for memoirs and does not feel like a document

-While some printers claim there is no difference in price, they are wrong.
-We are in Australia and you will be limited in paper options because the majority of parent paper sizes are not suited for US sizes.
-For example, 6 x 9 inch books require longer paper which needs to be custom cut, adding to costs.
+While some printers claim there is no difference in price between an A5 book and a 6x9 inch book, they are wrong.
+We are in Australia and you will be limited in paper options because the Australian parent paper sizes are not optimised for US sizes.

 —